Microsoft Dynamics 365 Field Service - A Walk-Through Tour

 What is Field Service?

 - Installation of equipment.
-Examples of installed assets could include a security alarm, or an air conditioning unit that are supported by a service agreement.
+Examples of installed assets could include a security alarm or an air conditioning unit, which are then supported by a service agreement.

 - Maintenance jobs including an inspection, or changing components on previously installed equipment.

 - Break fix or repair jobs which are undertaken when a problem is reported and a technician is dispatched.